 A “cour” is a three-month TV broadcasting unit based on the physical seasons, and anime usually have between 10 to 13 episodes per cour.

-The fifth season’s finale, My Hero Academia Season 5 Episode 25, released in Japan in September 2021.
+Assuming no further delays, the fifth season’s finale, My Hero Academia Season 5 Episode 25, released in Japan on September 18, 2021.

 This article provides everything that is known about My Hero Academia Season 6 (Boku no Hero Academia Season 6) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.